History of the Caribbean: History of U.S. relations

 As an arm of the economic and political network of the Americas, the influence of the United States stretches beyond a military context.
-In economic terms, the United States represents a primary market for the export of Caribbean goods.
+In economic terms, the United States represents a key market for the export of Caribbean goods.
 Notably, this is a recent historical trend.
 The post-war era reflects a time of transition for the Caribbean basin when, as colonial powers sought to disentangle from the region (as part of a larger trend of decolonisation), the US began to expand its hegemony throughout the region.
 This pattern is confirmed by economic initiatives such as the Caribbean Basin Initiative (CBI), which sought to congeal alliances with the region in light of a perceived Soviet threat.
 The CBI marks the emergence of the Caribbean basin as a geopolitical area of strategic interest to the US.

 This relationship has carried through to the 21st century, as reflected by the Caribbean Basin Trade Partnership Act.
 The Caribbean Basin is also of strategic interest in regards to trade routes; it has been estimated that nearly half of US foreign cargo and crude oil imports are brought via Caribbean seaways.
 During wartime, these figures only stand to increase.

-It is important to note that the United States is also of strategic interest to the Caribbean.
+The United States is also of strategic interest to the Caribbean.
 Caribbean foreign policy seeks to strengthen its participation in a global free market economy.
 As an extension of this, Caribbean states do not wish to be excluded from their primary market in the United States, or be bypassed in the creation of "wider hemispheric trading blocs" that stand to drastically alter trade and production in the Caribbean Basin.
 As such, the US has played an influential role in shaping the Caribbean's role in this hemispheric market.
 Likewise, building trade relationships with the US has always figured in strongly with the political goal of economic security in post-independence Caribbean states.

+Esencia is a $2 billion imperial development project in the Commonwealth of Puerto Rico that aims to seize more than 800 hectares of land, covering five kilometers of beaches in Punta Melones, Cabo Rojo, by 2028.
+The United States has long justified its imperial presence in Puerto Rico under the guise of "progress" and "development."
+With the complicity of a local government that prioritizes American interests, policies like Act 60, which allows foreign investors to evade local and federal taxes, have been implemented.